Bipul-sourabh/Brainwave_Matrix_Intern-/README.md

 ## **Project Insights**
 - **Market Trends**: North and West markets are underperforming.
-- **Product Performance**: Product Y's demand has dropped significantly.
+- **Product Performance**: Some products demand has dropped significantly.
 - **Customer Insights**: Top 5 customers account for a large portion of revenue.

 ## **Final Conclusion**